-Key Information

-Policy consultation period 1 November 2020 to 8 January 2021

-Policy determined on 8 February 2021 (the date when the admissions authority will meet)

-Policy contact name and position Nicky Dunford, Chief Executive Officer

-Amendments after determination

-Department for Education school ol number 878-3108

-Age range 4 to 11; there is also Early Years provision from 3

-Type of school Academy, primary school

-Admissions authority The Link Academy Trust

-Normal round intake Reception

-Published Admission Number 2 12

-Priority for children to another s etting King Edward VI Community College 1

-Priority for children from anothe r setting The School's Nursery

-Designated religious character Yes - Church of England, within the Diocese of Exeter

-Admissions catchment area Yes - see Page 4

-School uniform Yes

-Application Form devon.cc/admissionsonline or with a paper form available by calling

-0345 155 1019 or at devon.cc/admissions

-Supplementary Information For m Yes

-To be used if seeking priority for an exceptional need to attend this

-school.
-Included below at Page 6

-Key Dates Normal round

-When to apply 15 Novem ber 2021 to the National Closing Date which is 15 January 2022

-Decision Offer Date which is 18 April 2022

-When to appeal Nay 2022 or from 20 days after the refusal, whichever is later 2

-Key Dates In-Year

-admission

-When to apply from 1 Ju ne 2022 for Year Groups 1 to 6

-from 1 Se ptember 2022 for Reception

-Decision Within 20 10 school days of an application

-When to appeal chool days after refusal

-Contacts for further informati •

-Link Academy Trust

-01803 762113 http://thelink.academy

-Diocesan Board of Education

-01392 272686 schoola admissions (@exeter.anglican.org

-Devon School Admissions Serv ice -

-ssions@devon.gov.uk_or_admissions@devon.gov.uk

-and admissions application forms

-and devon.cc/admissions

-Clerk to the Independent School Admissions Appeals

-0345 155 1019 devon.cc/appeals

-Devon Education Transport Team

-Telephone contact through My Devon on 0345 155 1019 devon.cc/schooltransport

-Children's Education Advisory Service - advice for service families

-01980 618244 DCYP-CEAS-Enquiries@mod.gov.uk The Department for Education (DfE)

-0870 000 2288 www.education.gov.uk

-Office of the Schools Adjudicator

-01325 735303 www.education.gov.uk/schoolsadjudicator

-The Education & Skills Funding Agency (ESFA)

-0370 000 2288 www.gov.uk/government/organisations/education-and-skills-funding-agency
+Policy consultation period , 1 November 2021 to 7 January 2022 Policy determined on 7 February 2022 Policy contact name and position า Jodie Churchward, Headteacher Amendments after determination ) - 070.0400 Department for Education school l number 878-3108 Age range 4 to 11.
+There is also Early Years provision from 3.
+Type of school Academy primary school Admissions authority Link Academy Trust Normal round intake Reception Published Admission Number 20 12 Priority for children to another se King Edward VI Community College Priority for children from another setting Diptford School Nursery Designated religious character Yes - Church of England Admissions catchment area Yes - see below School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for the exceptional need criterion.
+See below Key Dates Normal round When to apply 15 Novem ober 2022 to the National Closing Date which is 15 January 2023 Decision National Offer Date which is 17 April 2023 When to appeal From 22 May 2023 or from 20 school days after the refusal, whichever is later Deadline to submit appeal 31 May 2023 Deadline to hear appeal 28 July 2023 Key Dates In-Year admission When to apply from 1 June 2023 for Year Groups 1 to 6 from 1 September 2023 for Reception Decision within 10 school days of an application When to submit appeal from 20 school days after refusal Deadline to hear appeal within 30 s school days of the form being submitted Contacts for further informatic